-Pick 3 ideas that you are most excited about and research those ideas.
+Pick 3 ideas from the 10 that you sketched that you are most excited about and research those ideas.

 Deliverables for Each Idea:

 Add 10 links to similar work to the page where you uploaded your 10 ideas.
 These will obviously not be exact replicas of your idea (otherwise there is no reason for you to make it yourself).
 But they might be things that contain a similar element of your idea.
-They might involve bikes or gloves or ugly sweaters.
+For example, Jack might search for interative art made from legos.
+Then he might look for music controllers made from legos.
+Do multiple searches with different wording and looking at the issue from both a creative perspective and a technological perspective.
 At least 5 of the links should be musical but the other 5 can be commercial products or art pieces or theoretical discussions that might inform your work.

 Places to Look:

 1) Do google searches for 2 – 3 words that describe your piece.

 2) Check out the websites listed on the Resources page of the class webpage: